Plan9-Archive/plan9ants/doc/them.9gridchan.org/vultr2.md

 This command will take a long time to complete, because the fossil is dumping all its data to the venti server.
 Yes, its a third copy of the basic install data!
 You will know when it is done because it prints a line like: vac:442c3cd34570119fcf27fc753c2130bc2225def3. ctrl-\ and then q leaves the fscons. although this may not be transmitted properly via the vultr console.
 You can open a different window to work in.

-	bind -b '#S' /dev #if you are working via cpu or hubfs fossilize /dev/sdF0/fossil
+	bind -b '#S' /dev #if you are working via rcpu or hubfs fossilize /dev/sdF0/fossil

 At this point you are ready to snapshot the vm and clone it in vultr.
 This can take a little while to complete.
 While doing so, install some additional software and explore the system.